Projects

 Garden Education - Youth

-This youth-focused project highlights several topical garden-to-health programs throughout the year.
-These programs are designed to nurture strong connections between the living plant-based foods we grow and their unique benefits to our body, wellbeing, and life.
+Our youth-focused garden-to-health programs are designed to nurture strong connections between the living plant-based foods, we grow and their unique benefits to our body's wellbeing and life.
+Programs are developed to be fun, and reinforce real-world, in-school skill development and subjects.
 Students learn how, when, and what foods thrive in certain environments.
-This program is customized to reinforce real-world in-school skill development and subjects.
-Special topic programs will be announced and open to the public.
+This program is customized and usually is not on the Beauty's Community Garden's grounds.

 • HOME-PG-GREEN-SEEDLING-4Hx16W (1200 × 842 px)